 ‘Enrichment is increasingly understood as having a potentially significant impact on the intellectual, social and psychological well-being of students.’ - Bowdoin USA

 In addition, one activity the School strongly encourages and which is within the grasp of every student, is reading.
-Curriculum time is devoted to develop reading skills and a love of reading through the DEAR [Drop Everything and Read] with all students, Years 7 – 9, reading for half an hour every day during the school week.
-The well-resourced school library with over 10,000 books, a variety of magazines and newspapers, is available to all students.
+Curriculum time is devoted to developing reading skills and a love of reading through DEAR [Drop Everything and Read] with all students, Years 7 – 9, reading for half an hour every day during the school week.
+The well-resourced School Library with over 10,000 books, a variety of magazines and newspapers, is available to all students.

 The Duke of Edinburgh's Award

 The Duke of Edinburgh’s Award is the world’s leading youth achievement award.
 The DoE Award Scheme has become a prominent part of School life and we are delighted to offer a high quality, exciting programme for students in Years 10 to 13.
 In Year 10, students have the opportunity to complete the Bronze Level and Year 12 students have the opportunity to take on the Silver Challenge.